 Hashtag contests are highly-engaging marketing campaigns that can be easily entered by your followers on Twitter and Instagram - all it takes is a post.

-On Twitter, people enter your contest by posting using your selected hashtag, while on Instagram they enter by posting using your selected hashtag and @handle.
+On Twitter, people enter your contest by posting using your selected hashtag, while on Instagram they enter by posting or creating a Reel using your selected hashtag and @handle.
 You can limit entries to one per person, allow people to enter as many times as they’d like, or anything in between.
 Display the entries on a landing page for viewing, voting and sharing.
 Then, once your contest is over, pick a random winner from all the entries or use voting to determine a winner instead

 There are a few questions that you’ll want to consider before getting started with your contest: